AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/visual-behavior/VB-Behavior.md

 (vb-behavior)=
 # Visual Behavior Task Overview

-The Visual Behavior Ophys and Visual Behavior Neuropixels datasets are built around a visual change detection task.
+The Visual Behavior Ophys and Visual Behavior Neuropixels and Visual Learning datasets are built around a visual change detection task.
 Measuring neural activity during goal directed behavior enables the joint analysis of brain and behavioral states during visual perception, decision making, and learning.

 Running speed, licking, and reward delivery are measured during all behavior sessions.
 Pupil diameter and eye position are only measured during 2-photon or Neuropixels recording sessions.